 Alternative Education

+Attainment of a High School Equivalency Diploma (continued)

+Has previously attained a passing score on an official readiness test for a High School Equivalency Diploma.

+*Not on track to graduate – At the fourth (4th) school year, cumulative grade point average of less than 2.5 and/or not at the 75% mark to obtain the minimum twenty-two (22) credits to graduate.

+A student who has attained a High School Equivalency Diploma shall be exempt from compulsory attendance.3

 ILPA Team

 The Superintendent/designee shall appoint members of a team to develop an Individual Learning Plan Addendum (ILPA) for students in grades six through twelve (6-12) assigned to an alternative school or program.
 The team may consist of the lead administrator/designee of the student’s current school/program, the lead administrator/designee of the alternative school/program, counselors, teachers and other staff as appropriate.

-ILPA Team (continued)

 The Superintendent/designee shall chair the team and invite the parents, and as appropriate, the student to participate.

 After consideration of input of the team, the counselor or the designated administrator shall prepare or revise the ILPA to address, as appropriate, academic and behavioral needs, criteria for re-entry into the traditional program and review of student progress.